Colin Norris: Trial

 Norris, recorded as being of Egilsay Terrace, Glasgow, went to trial in 2007 at Newcastle Crown Court.
 Norris's father did not object to the decision to charge his son, whom he described as "scum".
 At trial Norris denied ever having predicted Hall's death, despite having admitted this in police interviews.
 He admitted giving Vera Wilby and Doris Ludlam overdoses of morphine on 17 May and 25 June 2002 respectively (police had found these injections recorded by him in the hospital records).
 He had given Ludlam twice the allowed dose of morphine.
-It was highlighted that, when police first interviewed him, Norris had not mentioned the cases of Ludlam, Bourke and Crookes when he was asked if he had ever had experience of patients falling into to hypoglycaemic comas, even though that is what they had experienced when Norris was on duty.
+It was highlighted that, when police first interviewed him, Norris had not mentioned the cases of Ludlam, Bourke and Crookes when he was asked if he had ever had experience of patients falling into hypoglycaemic comas, even though that is what they had experienced when Norris was on duty.
 Police said they believed this was done on purpose so he didn't arouse suspicion about those cases at that stage, since they had not yet been uncovered by investigators.
 It was also brought to the jury's attention that documents had been found at Norris's home detailing a less painful way of injecting morphine.
 Norris claimed, despite the blood test evidence, that none of the patients had been injected and if they were then an 'intruder' must have done it (since records showed no other staff member could have been responsible).
 This is despite the fact that the insulin fridge, where the drug had apparently been taken from, had a coded access and only medical staff could access it.